cosmos/cosmos-sdk/UPGRADING.md

 #####  New Feature: Cancelling Proposals

 The `gov` module has been updated to support the ability to cancel governance proposals.
 When a proposal is canceled, all the deposits of the proposal are either burned or sent to `ProposalCancelDest` address.
-The deposits burn rate will be determined by a new parameter called `ProposalCancelRate` parameter.
+The deposits burn rate will be determined by a new parameter called `ProposalCancelRatio` parameter.

 ```
-	1. deposits * proposal_cancel_rate will be burned
+	1. deposits * proposal_cancel_ratio will be burned
-	2. deposits * (1 - proposal_cancel_rate) will be sent to `ProposalCancelDest` address , if `ProposalCancelDest` is empty then all remaining deposits will be burned.
+	2. deposits * (1 - proposal_cancel_ratio) will be sent to `ProposalCancelDest` address , if `ProposalCancelDest` is empty then all remaining deposits will be burned.
 ```

-By default, the new `ProposalCancelRate` parameter is set to zero during migration and `ProposalCancelDest` is set to empty string.
+By default, the new `ProposalCancelRatio` parameter is set to zero during migration and `ProposalCancelDest` is set to empty string.

 #### `x/consensus`